Explore what game testers do, how to become one, and where the gaming industry is headed.

 Confusion about the game, its concept, or the objective

-In order to identify these problems, game testers may be asked to perform specific tasks, such as switching the game on and off, downloading games while playing other games, playing the game on different devices and platforms, and recreating sequences that lead to glitch.
+In order to identify these problems, game testers may be asked to perform specific tasks, such as switching the game on and off, downloading games while playing other games, playing the game on different devices and platforms, and recreating sequences that lead to glitches.

 Sometimes game testers are asked to participate in a series of testing rounds.
 For example, Techopedia, an IT news and trends site, describes a four-part process for playtesting, including: